U.S. natgas futures ease to fresh 3-week low as output slowly rises

 The price decline came despite forecasts that warmer weather in coming weeks will boost the amount of gas power generators burn to keep air conditioners humming.

-That also put the front-month down for a fourth day in a row for the first time since early March and on track to decline over 1% this week after gaining more than 16% during the prior five weeks.
+That also put the front-month down for a fourth day in a row for the first time since early March and down almost 2% for the week after gaining more than 16% during the prior five weeks.

 Data provider Refinitiv said gas output in the Lower 48 U.S. states averaged 90.9 billion cubic feet per day (bcfd) so far in May, up from 90.6 bcfd in April.
 That is still well below November 2019's monthly record of 95.4 bcfd.